-Special note for builders who intend to install the NA1MH Soup'er Up'er accessory board that is described in Appendix J:
+Special note for builders who intend to install a NA1MH Soup'er Up'er accessory board that is described in Appendix J. That accessory is not currently available, but "previously owned" units may show up from time to time.

 You may wish to just tack solder R9 and C9 to the board in the upcoming steps, leaving extra long lead lengths, since these parts will be subsequently removed after the basic checkout of the Bayou Jumper, prior to installation of the Soup'er Up'er.
 Leave enough lead that they can be easily nipped off and salvaged for the spare parts bin.